 For a trade that last five minutes, what is on a company's balance sheet isn't going to matter much.
 A company can have horrible financial statements, and yet for months on end, it can rally.
 A company can be strong financially, with great earnings, and yet some days the share price will drop like a rock.
 The point is, fundamentals don't matter on short-term trades.

 Anything can happen within the very short time duration of a day trade because the price is always moving, both up and down.
 As day traders we don't need to know anything about the financials of the company we are trading.
 Such data will only serve to distract us.
 If you do know about the financial position of a company, don't let it bias your trades.
 As indicated, anything can happen during one day, and especially during one trade.

 Day Trading Profits Don't Rely on Fundamental Analysis

 As a day trader, the primary goal is to consistently implement a trading plan.
-Researching how bad or good a company is doing only blinds us to to what is happening on the only real piece of timely information that matters--the price chart of that company (or forex pair or futures contract).
+Researching how badly or well a company is doing only blinds us to what is happening on the only real piece of timely information that matters: the price chart of that company (or forex pair or futures contract).